n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 <br/>

 ## **Teams**
 Cyber Warfare is not really about computers, is more about people and information.
-Cyber operations are operated via private and public sector companies, with managers, salaries, budget etc, etc ...
+Cyber operations are conducted by private and public sector companies, with managers, salaries, budget etc, etc ...

 Is important to understand that based on these environments, burocracy is a major factor which enables the capacity of cyber operations in a number of different ways.
 Burocracy enables teams to work at maximum capacity making it fundamental for any type of cyber operation.